 Can I convert money from a traditional 401(k) to a Roth IRA?

 Yes, you can, assuming you're able to take withdrawals from your 401(k), and, of course, taxes still apply.
 Read the section "Converting a 401(k) to a Roth IRA" in the Viewpoints article: Do you earn too much for a Roth IRA?

 How can I estimate my tax liability on an IRA conversion?

-Pretax contributions.
-Estimating the taxable income from a conversion is straightforward if you've never made after-tax contributions to any non-Roth IRA.
-If that is the case, whatever amount you convert will be taxable income.
-It can become a little tricky if you have after-tax contributions in any of your non-Roth IRA accounts.
+Estimating the taxable income from a conversion is straightforward if you've never made nondeductible contributions to any traditional IRA.
+If that is the case, whatever amount you convert will all be taxable income.

-Tip: If you and your spouse both have conversion-eligible non-Roth IRAs, you may want to compare your total percentage of pretax contributions and earnings with that of your spouse.
-Why?
-If your spouse has IRAs with mostly after-tax contributions and you have IRAs with mostly pretax contributions, you might consider converting your spouse's IRAs before yours to reduce the potential tax impact of conversion.
+Tip: If your spouse has IRAs with mostly nondeductible contributions and you have IRAs with mostly deductible contributions, you might consider converting your spouse's IRAs before yours to reduce the potential tax impact of conversion.

-Yes.
-In general, the first money withdrawn from your account has to satisfy your RMD.
+Yes—for both workplace plans and for traditional IRAs.
+In general, the first money withdrawn from your account each year has to satisfy your RMD and is not eligible for a rollover or conversion.
 Additional withdrawal amounts can be converted to a Roth IRA, which does not require RMDs.
-That said, money you withdrew to satisfy your RMD (after paying taxes on the RMD itself) could be used to pay the taxes on the conversion.
+Note that while the Roth conversion does not count toward your RMD, you can use the after-tax value of your RMD funds to pay for at least part of a Roth conversion.